City of London, have I missed you?

 St Paul’s Cathedral

-I’m actually quite ashamed here, as I passed this magnificent site most days and more often than not just took it for granted.
-Many times, I have stood on the famous steps watching parades or remembrances, but not once ventured inside.
-(Now I have long since lost count, how many cathedrals and churches I have visited around the world).
+I’m actually quite ashamed here, as I passed this magnificent site most days and, more often than not, just took it for granted.
+Many times, I have stood on the famous steps watching parades or remembrances, but I have not once ventured inside.
+(Now I have long since lost count of how many cathedrals and churches I have visited around the world).

 A few years ago, the lengthy project to clean the Cathedral was completed, and it now looks stunning.